ZenossDevGuide/ZenPacks.community.LogMatch/README.rst

 To be able to preserve performance data, zenpacklib.py has been modified in the rrdPath method to restore the old behaviour.
 If zenpacklib.py is changed or upgraded for any reason, this same change must be made to preserve the data paths.

+Starting from Version 1.0.3, add the logMatchCurrentCounter attribute to the LogMatch component and use the datapoint keyword for this attribute so that the component grid data shows the value of a datasource_datapoint value collected by a performance template.
+The modeler is also updated to gather the same SNMP value at model time.

 Features